 After nearly a year of putting their bodies on the line to fight the Dakota Access Pipeline and protect sacred land, there are still water protectors being held as prisoners for standing up for sacred water and land, like Red Fawn Fallis.
-It is essential that we continue to support her to remind her that she is loved.
-Please follow her stories, donate to her legal funds and commissaries, and write her letters!
+It is essential that we continue to support them to remind them that they are loved.
+Please follow their stories, donate to their legal funds and commissaries, and write them letters!

 Prisoner Letter Info

 Writing to prisoners is one of the most important aspects of support.
 Letters from relatives, comrades and new friends is a lifeline for those inside and provides connection to the outside world.
 One of the hardest things for many prisoners to cope with is the feeling of isolation – being cut off from friends and family and everything they know in their lives on the outside.
 Prison and jail are designed to be isolating, but communication from the outside can cut through isolation and remind those inside that they are never alone.

 In many cases, contact from the outside lets the prison authorities know that there are people on the outside who care and are monitoring the situation.
 For example, religious freedoms and special dietary requirements (halal, kosher, vegan, etc) are more likely to be adhered to if a prisoner is obviously not forgotten.

 Here are some important reminders for you prior to writing your letter to #NoDAPL prisoners:

 Every letter is potentially read by the guards, so don't write anything that might incriminate yourself or others.
 Do not write about illegal activities, happenings at the resistance camps, etc. The rule of thumb here is don't put anything in a letter that you wouldn't say to directly to the police.